underscoreio/underscoreio/src/_posts/2017-01-17-agile-awards.md

 Scrum, XP, or other commercial brand of Agile.
 Each team has evolved its process to enable it to reliably produce valuable software each iteration.

+## Conclusions

+A successful technology project requires the convergence of good tools, good people, and a good environment.
+We were able to achieve all three at Barclays reaulting in the delivery of an outstanding success.

 [wealth]: [https://wealth.barclays.com/]
 [ib]: [https://myapplication.international.barclays.com/ib/initialRegistration]